-3.2.6 Engagement and Partnerships
+3.2.6 Engagement and partnerships

-This Climate Change Strategy is to be delivered through the subsequent Carbon Action Plans by PCC in partnership with the Climate Action Board.
+This Climate Change Strategy is to be delivered through the subsequent carbon action plans.
 Engagement and support from residents, large employers and anchor institutions such as the University of Portsmouth, Portsmouth colleges, Ministry of Defence, the NHS, utility companies, as well as charities and community groups are critical to its successful development and implementation.

-PCC will build upon our existing partnerships such as that through the Civic Partnership Agreement with the University of Portsmouth, and through the Partnership for Urban South Hampshire.
+PCC will build upon our existing partnerships such as that through the Portsmouth Green Partnership Charter, Civic Partnership Agreement with the University of Portsmouth, the Large Estates Forum, and through the Partnership for South Hampshire.

-Mitigation Adaptation Support and encourage carbon emission reductions through: Enhanced climate change communication to businesses, residents, and organisations in Portsmouth Increased resilience through: Enhanced climate change communication to businesses, residents, and organisations in Portsmouth Continued work with existing partners Identifying partners to help deliver similar goals Lobbying central government for enhanced powers and long-term sustainable funding Lobbying central government to enhance their climate change ambitions Providing support for businesses to access Lobbying for enhanced powers and long-term sustainable funding Identifying partners to help deliver similar goals Providing support for businesses to access decarbonisation initiatives Continued work with the Climate Action Board Supporting partners to develop skills training with local decarbonisation initiatives Supporting partners to develop skills training with local providers providers https://democracy.portsmouth.gov.uk/ieListDocuments.aspx?Cld=146&Mld=4634&Ver=4
+- Enhanced climate change communication to businesses, residents, and organisations in Portsmouth. - Continued work with existing partners. - Identifying partners to help deliver similar goals. - Lobbying central government for enhanced powers and long-term sustainable funding. - Lobbying central government to enhance their climate change ambitions. - Providing support for businesses to access decarbonisation initiatives. - Supporting partners to develop skills training with local providers.

+- Enhanced climate change communication to businesses, residents, and organisations in Portsmouth. - Lobbying for enhanced powers and long-term sustainable funding. - Identifying partners to help deliver similar goals. - Providing support for businesses to access decarbonisation initiatives. - Supporting partners to develop skills training with local providers.